telerik/xaml-docs/controls/radziplibrary/features/protect-ziparchive.md

 #### __C#__

 {{region radziplibrary-protect-ziparchive_1}}
 	            using (Stream stream = File.Open("test.zip", FileMode.Open))
 	            {
 	                DefaultEncryptionSettings encryptionSettings = new DefaultEncryptionSettings();
 	                encryptionSettings.Password = "password";
-	    using (ZipArchive archive = new ZipArchive(stream, ZipArchiveMode.Read, false, null,null, encryptionSettings))
+	                using (ZipArchive archive = new ZipArchive(stream, ZipArchiveMode.Read, false, null, null, encryptionSettings))
 	                {
 	                    {
 	                        // Display the list of the files in the selected zip file using the ZipArchive.Entries property.
 	                    }
 	                }
+	{{endregion}}

+#### __VB.NET__

+{{region radziplibrary-protect-ziparchive_1}}
+				Using stream As Stream = File.Open("test.zip", FileMode.Open)
+					Dim encryptionSettings As New DefaultEncryptionSettings()
+					encryptionSettings.Password = "password"
+					Using archive As New ZipArchive(stream, ZipArchiveMode.Read, False, Nothing, Nothing, encryptionSettings) ' Display the list of the files in the selected zip file using the ZipArchive.Entries property.
+					End Using
 	{{endregion}}